lukashermansson/kontrolluppgift-rs/crates/kontrolluppgift/Readme.md

 We aim to target only the newest version of the specification

 ## Development status
-This crate is still to be considered in early development, none of the types are stable, With this being said, the current status of implemtation of the "Kontrolluppgift" variants is:
+This crate is still to be considered in early development.
+None of the types are to be considered stable.
+Not a lot of utilities are provided.
+With all of that being said, the current status of implementation of the "Kontrolluppgift" variants is:

 -  [x] KU10
 -  [x] KU13
--  [ ] KU14
+-  [x] KU14
--  [ ] KU16
+-  [x] KU16
 -  [ ] KU17
 -  [ ] KU18
 -  [ ] KU19